George Osmond: Life and career

 As his sons' fortunes rose, Osmond devoted himself full-time to managing them.
 He moved the family to California to place them closer to the heart of the entertainment industry, returning the family to Utah after they had broken through to mainstream fame.
 Jay Osmond described his father as strict, but not abusive, in that he held the Osmond Brothers to a high standard knowing that such professionalism was necessary for them to succeed.
 Merrill expressed similar sentiments in 2008, noting that life was reminiscent of the United States Marine Corps and that he would not recommend it, but that his father was more loving than, for example, Jackson 5 patriarch Joe Jackson.
 Osmond continued to micromanage his sons' careers well into their adulthood.
 When their careers began to wane in the late 1970s, he entered into business partnerships that eventually put the family into substantial debt.
 The patriarch refused to let the family declare bankruptcy, ordering his children to go on tour until the family's debts were paid off.
-These efforts were successful, and the Osmond family was out of debt by 1983.
+Donny struggled the most with his father's approach to parenting (Donny recalled an incident where George spanked him when, at age 8, he attempted to write to his mother to take him off the tour and send him home); by the early 1980s, he became less able to hide his frustration with what had been foisted upon him in his childhood.
+The Osmond family was out of debt by 1983.

 In 2004, Olive died shortly before her and George's 60th wedding anniversary.
 On November 6, 2007, Osmond died at his home in Provo, Utah, of natural causes.
 Affectionately known to the family's fans as "Father Osmond", he is buried at the East Lawn Memorial Hills Cemetery in Provo beside Olive.
-Along with his nine children, George Osmond was survived by 55 grandchildren and 48 great-grandchildren.
+Along with his nine children, George Osmond was survived by 56 grandchildren (among them politician Aaron Osmond and television host David Osmond) and many great-grandchildren.